Netflix/falcor/README.md

 When viewing details of an individual issue, the user may edit fields, add comments, and view comments left on the issue by other users.

-## Building End points for our Issue Tracking System
+## Contrasting Falcor with other Alternatives

 The domain model of our issue tracking system is a graph.
 Any user could be related to any other user via the comments they leave on each others issues.
 That means downloading all of the data for a single user could result in downloading all of the users in the domain model!

 To avoid this problem, web applications generally have two choices:

-1. Build a restful API
+1. Build a RESTful API
 2. Build customized endpoints for each view, each of which contains just enough information about each entity the views purposes.

-### RESTful Solution
+# Why not REST?

-A restful solution makes caching simple, because each entities data is kept separate from every other entities data.
+A restful solution would involve creating separate end points for each entities data. makes caching simple, because each entities data is kept separate from every other entities data.

 However it may be necessary to make multiple sequential network request to retrieve enough information to display a single view.
 In practice this introduces too much latency for many web applications, particularly those intended to be used on mobile devices (ie most of them).